New England Journal of Medicine November 29, 2022

 Medical Student

-What is the hypothesized mechanism of action for lecanemab in treating Alzheimer’s disease, and how does its molecular target differ from that of symptomatic treatments like donepezil?
+What is the mechanism of action of lecanemab, and how does it differ from traditional Alzheimer disease therapies like donepezil?

 Key Response